Advice

 What is the Average Cost of Hiring a Professional Wedding Videographer in Tampa Bay/Sarasota?

 “Pricing can be all over the place.
 Professionals in the area are between $3,500-$9,000.
 Remember, we are making a mini-movie of one of the most important special days of your life.
-Music, audio, and video editing take hours and hours to go through to make sure we tell your love story perfectly!” -Will DeCosta, owner, Iyrus Weddings
+Music, audio, and video editing take hours and hours to go through to make sure we tell your love story perfectly!” -Will DeCosta, Owner, Iyrus Weddings

 “The average cost of a quality videographer is between $3,000-$7,000.
 This varies quite a bit simply because all videographers structure their packages and pricing differently.
 Some videographers whose lowest package is $6,000 could also include a full ceremony video, full toasts videos, and raw footage in that package.
-However, some videographers choose to have a base package (just a short film, for example) and let their couples choose their add-ons.” -Jennifer Reed, owner, J&S Media
+However, some videographers choose to have a base package (just a short film, for example) and let their couples choose their add-ons.” -Jennifer Reed, Owner, J&S Media

-What Factors go into the Cost of Professional Videography?
+What Factors Go into the Cost of Professional Videography?

 “A single wedding film takes a lot of gear and hours, hours of time, education, planning, and research.
 A single-camera body is at least $3,000, plus $1,500 or more for each lens.
 Add on $1,000 for a gimbal (stabilizer), plus tripods, another $1,000+ for a drone, continuing education to stay on and ahead of trends and industry-standard applications to edit in, a $4,000+ computer, paying second shooters, advertising costs, operating expenses for client management and taxes, and the list goes on.
 Then there's the cost of time; it's not just the hours of coverage on a wedding day that you are paying for.
 It is so important to get to know each couple before the wedding, what music do they like, what are their hobbies, what movies do they enjoy, how'd they meet?
 That time communicating with couples is crucial.
 Based on their personality and vision, we begin assisting with timeline coordination with planners and photographers and maybe even do some location scouting prior.
-Prepping gear and traveling to the wedding are a small part, but take time nonetheless.
+Prepping gear and traveling to the wedding are a small part, but they take time nonetheless.
 The editing process begins with sorting the footage, keeping every beautiful and sentimental moment, and syncing multiple camera angles, multiple microphones, etc. Once sorted and organized, we can begin listening to speeches, letters, vows, and every moment in between and begin shaping a story that fits the couple.
 Once we play around with storyboarding and have the story laid out, then the search for the perfect pieces of music begins.
 Many videographers subscribe to music licensing sites that cost $500-$1,000/year.
 Finding music can truly take hours.
 Once the music is in and trimmed up, there's adjusting of audio levels and color correction to be done to the footage to bring it to life even more.
-This is all just skimming the surface of what goes into the cost.” -Shannon Kelly, owner, Shannon Kelly Films
+This is all just skimming the surface of what goes into the cost.” -Shannon Kelly, Owner, Shannon Kelly Films

 “We spend hours prior to your wedding ensuring that we’re ready for your day — assisting or going over your timeline with you, getting to know you so that we can tell your story that much better, or even something as small as cleaning and prepping our equipment.
 When investing in a quality videographer, the wedding day experience is a large part of what you’re investing in — a team that’s personable, experienced, efficient, creative, and cooperative with your other vendors.
 Great videographers know how to work well alongside your photographer.
 One of the biggest factors that most couples don’t consider is that the majority of our work happens after the wedding day — culling through footage, listening to your vows and toasts to storyboard for your video, choosing music, and all of the little things that add up like coloring, audio levels, and more.
-Overall, we’re not just wedding videographers, we’re editors, audio technicians, lighting technicians, drone operators and that doesn’t even count all of the roles we need to fill to maintain our business.” -Jennifer Reed, owner, J&S Media
+Overall, we’re not just wedding videographers, we’re editors, audio technicians, lighting technicians, drone operators, and that doesn’t even count all of the roles we need to fill to maintain our business.” -Jennifer Reed, Owner, J&S Media

 What Should I Expect to Receive from My Videographer?

 “Support, communication, advice, and to be seen!
 You want someone who is going to get to know you and craft your film to your personality.
 You should receive a film that tells your story and preserves the memory of the day, but also your love story as a whole!
-Including a full ceremony edit is also important because that is what the day is for after all!
-From there, you can add on full edits of speeches, dances, raw footage, etc. It's all a matter of what is most important to you!” -Shannon Kelly, owner, Shannon Kelly Films
+Including a full ceremony edit is also important because that is what the day is for, after all!
+From there, you can add on full edits of speeches, dances, raw footage, etc. It's all a matter of what is most important to you!” -Shannon Kelly, Owner, Shannon Kelly Films

 “Our most popular package includes eight hours of coverage, a highlight film (which is always 6-8 minutes and is included in all of our packages), and the raw footage.
 We offer all kinds of additional video upgrades as well.
-Sometimes the raw footage can be a little overwhelming, and couples don't know what to do with it, so we offer what we call a ‘full documentary edit' where we edit that raw footage into a longer, more ‘traditional' wedding film that includes the full-length ceremony, first look, toasts, first dances, and other clips from throughout the day.
+Sometimes, the raw footage can be a little overwhelming, and couples don't know what to do with it, so we offer what we call a ‘full documentary edit' where we edit that raw footage into a longer, more ‘traditional' wedding film that includes the full-length ceremony, first look, toasts, first dances, and other clips from throughout the day.
 Chat with your videographer if there are any other video requests you have.
 Most of us are always open to new ideas and suggestions!
-For example, some requests I get are for rehearsal dinner coverage, cocktail hour ‘well-wishes' videos, boudoir videos, and engagement videos.” -Bonnie Newman, owner of Mars and the Moon Films (formerly Bonnie Newman Creative)
+For example, some requests I get are for rehearsal dinner coverage, cocktail hour ‘well-wishes' videos, boudoir videos, and engagement videos.” -Bonnie Newman, Owner, Mars and the Moon Films

 Quotes have been lightly edited for clarity and brevity.